Sweet Potato ‘Noodles’ with Veggies and Sauce

-I love butternut squash in noodle form, they hold their shape and don’t get soggy.
-I will provide instructions for making butternut squash noodles with a spiralizer, even though I cheated today and used store bought ‘fettuccini’ style.
+I love sweet potatoes in noodle form, they hold their shape and don’t get soggy.
+I will provide instructions for making sweet potato noodles with a spiralizer, even though I cheated today and used store bought ‘fettuccini’ style.

 I tossed the noodles with mixed greens and Patagonian shrimp, also known as “love food” – at least at our local QFC!
 The greens were actually a salad mix – yea, no chopping! – containing a combo of broccoli, kale, beets, and two kinds of cabbage.

-When the noodles are ready, toss them with olive oil and salt, and spread out on a baking pan.
-Place it in the oven for 10-12 minutes, tossing halfway through.
+Once the sweet potato is fully spiralized, toss with olive oil and salt, and spread out on a baking pan.
+Place in the oven for 10-12 minutes, tossing halfway through.

-Alternatively, butternut squash noodles can also be sautéed.
+Alternatively, sweet potato noodles can also be sautéed.
 Simply add a bit of oil to a large skillet and heat to medium.
 Toss the noodles in the skillet to cook them.
-I prefer them barely cooked through with a bit of crunch left to it, so I sauté for about 5 minutes.
+I prefer them barely cooked through with a bit of crunch left, so I sauté for about 5 minutes.
 You can cook them up to about 12 minutes if you want them softer.

 Transfer the noodles to a shallow bowl, add the sauce ingredients and toss gently to coat: black garlic molasses, black truffle sea salt, sesame oil, ume (plum) vinegar, and mirin.
 Start with a little bit of each and keep tasting and adding more of one or another until it tastes good to you.